Peiran Xiao

 “If everyone stands on tiptoe, no one sees better.”

-Consumers of positional goods care about their relative positions in the consumption of the goods, so allocating an item to one buyer has externalities on others.
+I study the optimal allocation of positional goods with externalities and one-sided transfers.
+Because consumers care about their relative positions in consumption, allocating an item to one buyer has externalities on others.
 Using a mechanism design approach, I characterize the externalities by a feasibility condition.
-I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyers type distribution is regular.
+I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyers type distribution satisfies Myerson's regularity.
 The seller can guarantee at least half the maximal revenue by offering one level of positional goods, and the approximation can be arbitrarily close if the buyer’s type distribution is sufficiently concave.
 Moreover, if the distribution has an increasing (decreasing) failure rate, total pooling (full separation) without exclusion maximizes the consumer surplus, and the consumer surplus is decreasing (increasing) in the number of positional good levels.
 Applications include education, priority services, luxury goods, and organizational design.

 Tournaments with Managerial Discretion (with Hashim Zaman) [Draft]